tc39/proposal-temporal/docs/duration.md

   For this reason, `trunc` is recommended for most "round down" use cases.

 The `relativeTo` option gives the starting point used when converting between or rounding to years, months, weeks, or days.
-It is a `Temporal.DateTime` instance.
+It is a `Temporal.PlainDateTime` instance.
-If any other type of value is given, then it will be converted to a `Temporal.DateTime` as if it were passed to `Temporal.DateTime.from(..., { overflow: 'reject' })`.
+If any other type of value is given, then it will be converted to a `Temporal.PlainDateTime` as if it were passed to `Temporal.PlainDateTime.from(..., { overflow: 'reject' })`.
-A `Temporal.Date` or a date string like `2020-01-01` is also accepted because time is optional when creating a `Temporal.DateTime`.
+A `Temporal.PlainDate` or a date string like `2020-01-01` is also accepted because time is optional when creating a `Temporal.PlainDateTime`.

 Example usage: